maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 The registration process for a new DFSP should be improved.
 When a new DFSP is registered the following parameters should be passed:

-- Short DFSP Name (needed for the process for changing the default DFSP)
+- Short DFSP Name (needed for the process for changing the primary DFSP)
 - SPSP Server URL (improvement - instead of passing this URL every time when a new user is added in the central directory, it can be passed upon DFSP registration)